kptdev/kpt/site/content/en/guides/consumer/_index.md

 - Fetch a local copy of a remote package
 - Modify the local copy
   - Either using user-friendly editing commands
-  - Or direclty modifying the files with a text editor
+  - Or directly modifying the files with a text editor
 - (Optional) Push the local package to a project / team repo
 - (Optional) Automation makes last-mile changes before pushing
 - Automation pushes by applying to a cluster